ibrod83/javascript-binary-converter/README.md

 If you encounter any bugs or have a question, please don't hesitate to open an issue.

+> :warning: **The API is still unstable and might undergo significant changes.
+Do not rely on semver, until it reaches version 1.0**

 ## Installation

 ```sh
 $ npm install javascript-binary-converter
 ```

 ## Usage in the browser, or under any ES6 modules environment: